 Choose Security → Change Security Groups.

 Note: An instance can have multiple security groups.
-It is recommended to have the security settings for public access in its own group and security settings for administration or SMB/NFS connects in another group.
-However, all settings can be placed in the same group.
+It is recommended to place security settings for public access in one group and security settings for administration or SMB/NFS connections in another.
+However, all settings can be grouped together.

 Select the group created in the previous step and click Add security group.